 First Sequence Number: The sequence number of the first MPDU to be acknowledged.

 Block ACK Element

-The Block ACK element is used by the receiver of multiple MPDUs to signal their successful reception to the transmitter in a collected manner.
-This element shall only be transmitted in frames having a source address, which is neither a multicast nor a broadcast address.
+The Block ACK element may be used by ta receiving device to signal the successful reception of multiple MPDUs to the transmitter in a single frame.